Genetic testing gives people the chance to learn if their family history of breast cancer is due to an inherited gene mutation.

 Learn more about a healthy lifestyle and breast cancer risk.

-If you are a BRCA1/2 carrier, talk to your health care provider about the pros and cons of these options.
+If you have a BRCA1/2 gene mutation, talk with your health care provider about the pros and cons of these options.

 Learn more about options for women at high risk.